 Light, fluffy and sweet!
 This Caramelized Apple Dutch Baby is just what the weekend was made for.
-This dutch baby recipe comes straight out of my dear friend and fellow food blogger, Megan’s [Country Cleaver] newly released cookbook Cast Iron Gourmet.
 The recipe can easily be cut in half for one, left as is to feed 2 one or doubled to feed 4 (you may need a few skillets for this).
 Feel free to use whatever seasonal fruit to top your German pancake.
 It’s apple season in the mitten so I decided to top my Dutch baby with caramelized apples and a sprinkle of powdered sugar and cinnamon.

 Simple, straightforward and beautiful!

 Most of you may already know, Megan — she’s the food + lifestyle blogger, photographer and home cook extraordinaire behind Country Cleaver.com.
 Megan is also my longtime blogging friend.
 I can’t really recall for sure how it all started, but I do remember we quickly became friends.
 We finally met up in 2013 in Austin, Texas for a conference and endured many sleepless nights in a condo that was directly over a bar in down town.
 Best weekend ever.

 Over these 8 years, I witnessed her success unfold and with that, her love for a good cast iron skillet and heavy bottomed Dutch oven.
 When she announced that she was writing a cookbook, it made total sense she would write a book and create brilliantly crafted recipes showcasing it.
 To see her dream come into fruition is a fantastic and magical thing.

 I immediately preordered my copy and when my UPS delivery guy dropped it off at my front door, I grabbed it and quickly plopped down on my couch.